-Some sites have what are called “hard paywalls”, which means they offer no free samples whatsoever.
-Therefore, only paid members are allowed to access the content on these sites.
+Some sites have what are called hard paywalls, which means they offer no free samples whatsoever.
+On these sites, only paid members are allowed to access the content.

 As mentioned, this type of paywall presents a major drawback.
-Search engines don’t index the content on a site with a hard paywall isn’t crawled or indexed by search engines, which means the content will remain largely invisible in the webosphere (not a good thing if you want your site to succeed).
+Search engines don’t index the content on a site with a hard paywall isn’t crawled or indexed by search engines.
+And that means the content will remain largely invisible in the webosphere (not a good thing if you want your site to succeed).

 Regardless of the paywall method you decide to use on your WordPress website, you need to have a good WordPress paywall plugin to pull it off.